muktihari/fit/README.md

 ## CLIs

-We provides some CLI programs to interact with FIT files that can be found in `cmd` folder.
+We provide some CLI programs to interact with FIT files that can be found in `cmd` folder.

 1. `fitactivity`: Combines multiple FIT activity files into one continuous FIT activity (and conceal the start and end GPS positions for privacy).
 [README.md](/cmd/fitactivity/README.md)
 2. `fitconv`: Converts FIT file to a CSV file, allowing us to read the FIT file in a human-readable format.
 [README.md](/cmd/fitconv/README.md)